jjmccollum/teiphy/paper.md

 For these reasons, we wanted to ensure that these types of judgments, as well as other rich features from TEI XML, could be respected (and, where, necessary, preserved) in the conversion process.

 Collations should preserve as much detail as possible, including information on how certain types of data can be normalized and collapsed for analysis.
 Since one might want to conduct the same analysis at different levels of granularity, the underlying collation data should be available for use in any case, and only the output of teh conversion should reflect changes in the desired level of detail.
-Likewise, as noted in the previous section, uncertainty about witnesses' attestations should be encoded in the collation and preserved in the conversion of the collation.
+Likewise, as noted in the previous section, uncertainty about witnesses’ attestations should be encoded in the collation and preserved in the conversion of the collation.

 For text-critical purposes, differences in granularity typically concern which types of variant readings we consider important for analysis.
 At the lowest level, readings with uncertain or reconstructed portions are almost always considered identical with their reconstructions (provided these reconstructions can be made unambiguously) for the purpose of analysis.